-Note: Cross-Device Attribution is a premium feature.
+Note: Cross-Device Attribution is an enterprise feature.
 To learn more about enabling this feature, reach out to your Customer Success Manager.

 Singular uses advertiser-reported IDs to tie different devices to the same user.
 The advertiser is responsible for establishing identity.
 We rely on users needing to authenticate in order to tie together different activities across platforms.